hmi-utwente/SimpleBMLWizard/README.md

 ## Run
 * Use the `wizard.cmd` to run the wizard
+* You can go to http://localhost:5601/ for the wizard interface
 * In `/dialogs/default.json`, you can find all the dialog options
 * Make sure that when ASAP is running, it listens to the correct topic of the Wizard.
 * Have a Unity agent that responds to the correct topic